bitnami/charts/bitnami/jasperreports/README.md

 ## Introduction

-This chart bootstraps a [Jasper&reg;eports](https://github.com/bitnami/bitnami-docker-jasperreports) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [JasperReports](https://github.com/bitnami/bitnami-docker-jasperreports) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It also packages the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) which bootstraps a MariaDB deployment required by the Jasper&reg;eports application.
+It also packages the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) which bootstraps a MariaDB deployment required by the JasperReports application.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
 This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).